mahesri/Age-Calculator-Cyclick/README.md

-# Cyclic - Express Hello World
+# Cyclic - Age Calculator

+- Static file hosting Which will provide services in the form of applications that can calculate a person's age.

+### Try the service -> ![Aplikasi Mengetahui Umur][https://erin-frightened-eagle.cyclic.cloud/]

 This is a basic starter Expressjs app with:

-- Static file hosting
+- Static file hosting Which will provide services in the form of applications that can calculate a person's age.
 - Logging Middleware
 - Catch-all handler that echoes request info

 ## Local Quick Start